pagopa/pagopa-mock-ec/README.md

 ### Tribute 17

+The amount of the tribute is 3000€ later actualized as 3010€ on activation.

+### Tribute 18
 Same as Tribute 10, but with the digital stamp (`richiestaMarcaDaBollo`) informations.

 The tribute is 120.00 EUR divided in 2 transfers: